straider/CoDeAr/README.md

 ## 2.1.
 Command-Line Options

-Every worker has to obbey to a well-known set of command-line options:
+Every worker has to obey to a well-known set of command-line options:

 - **-h / --help**: shows the usage message for the worker;
 - **-v / --version**: shows the worker's name and version;